Restaurant Design Trends: Converted Industrial Spaces

 You can transform almost any building into a restaurant.
 However, to legally operate a restaurant, the building must be zoned for restaurant use.

 Step one in converting an industrial space into a restaurant is to ensure that the location isn’t still zoned for industrial use.
-It must be zoned for commercial and, more specifically, restaurant use.
+It must have commercial zoning, more specifically, restaurant use.
 If the building is still zoned for industrial use, apply for a zoning variance.

 Zoning laws and "land use" regulations vary from state to state.
 Using an architect that's familiar with the locale of the existing industrial space makes it easier to navigate these waters.